tidalmigrations/tidalmigrations.github.io/pages/tidal tools/howto.md

 title: Layering Discovery Techniques
 keywords: sync, import
 last_updated: July, 2018
-summary: "Layering discovery techniques to show value in 60sec, and dig deeper if/when needed"
+summary: "A quick guide on the various discovery techniques and how to layer them together to quickly and accurately discover your environment"
 sidebar: main_sidebar
 permalink: discovery-techniques.html
 ---